rentry/rentry.github.io/index.md

 Over the past several years, I've been working to improve government services, most recently at [18F](https://18f.gsa.gov/).

-When I'm not working, I'm likely reading a book, walking among trees, or trying to help save democracy.
+When I'm not working, I'm likely reading a book or walking among trees.

 ### Words
 ✍️ [writing](/posts)<br>